madhavanand-github/address-formatter/README.md

 1. Non Availabilty of Some of the Address Components (Like Locality, Sub-District) ✅ (Add GIF)
 2. Repetitive Components. 🔁
+3. Extreme Repetitive Components. 🔁
-3. Handling of Minor Spelling Mistakes in English.
+4. Handling of Minor Spelling Mistakes in English.
-4. Availability of Special Characters.
+5. Availability of Special Characters.
-5. Handling of Local Language Address.
+6. Handling of Local Language Address.

 ## Extra Security/Features